What is the Black Stone of Mecca? Is it from outer space?

 The Ka'ba - Kaaba - is the canonical center of the Islamic world and every pious act, particularly prayer, is directed toward it.
 Once a year it plays host to the greatest convention of religious believers and stands ready to sanctify the Umrah traveler through the balance of the year.

 The official starting point of the walk around the Kaaba, that forms the core of the holy pilgrimage, is called the hajj.
 During the Tawaf pilgrims kiss or touch the black stone as they circumambulate the Ka'ba.

 It is opposite the Multazam the only door of the Ka'bah.

 Pilgrims touching one of the walls of the Ka'bah.

-Some Muslims are more willing to believe that the Stone itself has some supernatural powers.
-They believe that this stone fell from the sky during the time of Adam and Eve, and that it has the power to cleanse worshippers of their sins by absorbing them into itself.
+Some Muslims are more willing to believe that the Black Stone itself has some supernatural powers.
+That it fell from the sky during the time of Adam and Eve, and that it has the power to cleanse worshippers of their sins by absorbing them into itself.
 They say that the Black Stone was once a pure and dazzling white and it has turned black because of the sins it has absorbed over the years.

 It is remarkable, however, that even though the temple contained 360 idols worshipped before Muhammad's Prophethood, the black stone was never kissed or made an idol of worship.
 In fact, the Ka'ba was never worshipped by the idolaters prior to Muhammad's Prophethood.
 The building contained idols of worship but the building itself was never an object of worship.